Climate Emergency Response (updated Oct 2018)

 Energy austerity and veganism

 Near zero CO2e (CO2, Methane & nitrous oxide) emissions is mandated by the IPCC , which is the best case IPCC 2014 AR5 emissions scenario, RCP2.6, and which requires global CO2e emissions to decline rapidly from 2020 (latest).
 CO2e includes methane and nitrous oxide with CO2 and is used exclusively by the IPCC for mitigation calculations.
 Peaking simply means the year global emissions go into decline.
 Immediate termination of fossil fuel & other GHG emissions driving subsidies is obviously fundamental and is universally recommended.The 2011 IPCC Special Report on Renewable Energy Sources and Climate Change Mitigation noted that 'The global technical potential of RE sources will not limit continued growth in the use of RE. ...studies have consistently found that the total global technical potential for RE is substantially higher than global energy demand.
 The technical potential for solar energy is the highest among the RE sources, but substantial technical potential exists for all six RE sources'.
-CO2 removal (CDR): According to the IPCC global emissions reduction has been delayed for so long (2018) that '-ve emissions' or CO2 removal is now required, which is tragically correct.
-To void catastrophic climate change and catastrophic ocean acidification CO2 must be removed.
+CO2 removal (CDR) We are opposed to geoengineering for planet cooling and for CO2 removal According to the IPCC 2014 AR5 global emissions reduction has been delayed for so long that '-ve emissions' or CO2 removal is now required.
+The 2018 IPCC 1.5C report's best case P1 scenario has no CCS nor CO2 removal, but the report assumes CO2 removal is feasible- it is not.
+It would be opposed by CO2 out-gassing from the oceans for many years.
 Non geoengineering safe effective CDR includes regenerative agriculture, biochar, afforestation and wood construction in place of steel & concrete.
 CDR geo-engineering methods are not mature technologies and all sources conclude their practical value at scale to be questionable.
 The most published CDR method is bioenergy + carbon capture sequestration (BECCS).
 There are potential direct air capture technologies (DAC) but the IPCC treats these as too expensive.
 Many IPCC reports address CDR.
 The IPCC 2007 AR4 WG3 included CDR in equilibrium warming of 2C.
 2011 IPCC Expert Meeting on Geoengineering.
 IPCC 2014 AR5b WG 3 SPM says: The availability and scale of Carbon Dioxide Removal (CDR) technologies and methods are uncertain and CDR technologies and methods are, associated with challenges and risks (high confidence).
 Springer in 2013 published a special issue on -ve emissions.
 The most comprehensive IPCC 2014 AR5 BECCS assessment is WG3 11.13 Appendix Bioenergy.Recent 2017 review shows that even after many years of consideration CDR has made no real progress.
 The most recent report,(Feb 2018) is on the UN Climate Sec site by the European Academies Science Advisory Council, which does not support BECCS and concludes 'these technologies offer only limited realistic potential to remove carbon from the atmosphere' .. 'and not at the levels required to compensate for inadequate mitigation'.
 The really bad news is research finding that CDR is of little to no help for the ocean disruption.
 CDR theoretical potentials have been published nevertheless.
 All methods need to to be tried as part of the planetary emergency response but assumed effectiveness should not be relied for mitigation policy.
 Despite being included in many models and mitigation papers, it therefore remains unknown if CCS, BECCS or DAC are feasible and we have to assume will not stop ocean heating, acidification and deoxygenation.
 As the oceans are the ultimate determinant of climate this makes the Earth emergency doubly dire.
 We need a planet emergency global massive Manhattan model project.
 Pricing carbon (MIT 2007) is a must and must be applied by governments charging a full pollution cost carbon fee so-called tax.
 A regulated cap-emissions limit and carbon trade may be added but in practice may have little effect.
 Such market failure correction is obviously beneficial for renewable energy, but also may determine if carbon capture storage (CCS) or even CO2 removal are feasible.
 Global climate system disruption (land-oceans-forests-Arctic ) and and global ecosystem disruption (land-forests- oceans) with the 6th mass extinction are now so interlinked they have to be addressed as one- biological annihilation Earth emergency.Mitigation and adaptation to climate disruption cannot be separated.Atmospheric GHG pollution has reached such unprecedeted levels that we all will be impacted and so have to adapt- and that means we all have to mitigate.
 For individuals and groups adaptation to climate change includes personal mitigation and political pressure for mitigation.
 Climate change litigation is growing globally and a sucessful response so farSee Our Childrens Trust

 The bottom line for our common future survival is that global emissions must be declining now.
 This global emissions decline by 2020 is shown by all mitigation reports, but it is for only a 66% chance of a 2C warming only by 2100.
 This 2020 global emissions decline is the only 2C mitigation emissions scenario of the 2014 IPCC assessment (RCP2.6).
 It now certain that for a 1.5C limit and a 2C long term equilibrium limit CO2 must be removed from the atmosphere (-ve emissions).
 How ever as in all mitigation sources this makes no difference to immediate rapid emissions decline.
 The world has no capacity for -ve emissions at present and future capacity will be very limited at best, see Feb 2018 EASC European Academies’ Science Advisory Council.